songweizhi/MetaCHIP/README.md

 which holds the taxonomic classification of input genomes.
 An example of the taxonomic classification results can be found at [example_dataset/taxon_classification.tsv](https://github.com/songweizhi/MetaCHIP/blob/master/example_dataset/taxon_classification.tsv)
 1. [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.
-1. [Get_Homologues](https://github.com/eead-csic-compbio/get_homologues) is needed to get the Ortholog groups within the input genomes.

 How to run: